Martin boundaries and asymptotic behavior of branching random walks: Preliminaries

 Subsequently we define the following update rule, to be applied to each $x\in G$.
 A particle at a site $x\in G$ lives for one unit of time, then with probability $\mu_x^{(G)}$ a function $f_x$ is chosen from $S$.
 Then, the particle at $x$ is replaced by $f_x(y)$ particles at each site $y\in G$, independently for each $y$.
-In this way we constructed the process $\{\B_n\}_n $.
+Observe that $\{\mu_x^{(G)}\}_{x \in G}$ can be chosen arbitrarily.
+By letting $|f|:=\sum_{y\in G}f(y)$ and defining